theimowski/master-thesis/docs/section-industry.md

 Those models in turn happen to be very complicated and require tough logic implementation.
 In addition to that, volumes of data to be processed reach unbelievable sizes, and the trend seems to grow {{{berthold2012functional}}}.
 Those challenges squeeze huge amounts of money invested in financial software, but as this industry does not suffer from poverty, funds are still allocated to improve the overall quality and performance of systems.
-Functional programming turns out to address most of these problems and that is why it settled down for good in the financial industry.
+FP turns out to address most of these problems and that is why it settled down for good in the financial industry.

-Several works describe role of functional programming in software development for financial sector and explain why the paradigm proved helpful {{{minsky2008caml,berthold2012functional,fsharp2014deep}}}.
+Several works describe role of FP in software development for financial sector and explain why the paradigm proved helpful {{{minsky2008caml,berthold2012functional,fsharp2014deep}}}.
-Below are excerpts from these works that point out main reasons why financial industry benefits from application of functional programming:
+Below are excerpts from these works that point out main reasons why financial industry benefits from application of FP:

 * **Maintainability** - thanks to the code being more succinct and readable, it is much easier for a developer to reason about a specific piece (especially since financial models can be really complex) and thus it makes the system more maintainable {{{minsky2008caml,fsharp2014deep}}}, moreover such properties as immutability or referential transparency cause a less number of software defects;
 * **Performance** - compiled code turns out to be really fast when certain optimization techniques are used {{{minsky2008caml}}}, plus the interoperability with libraries built from different languages (with help of foreign function interface) allows to natively execute chunks that are performance critical for the business;
 * **Generalization** - higher order functions and currying abstract away the behavior from data, making it possible to implement simulation algorithms applicable to various pricing derivatives {{{fsharp2014deep}}}, type polymorphism done this way leads to less amount of code compared to what it would require with only object-oriented techniques used;
-* **Parallelization** - immutable data structures that are used in functional programming encourage to process data in parallel, as there is a lower risk of any kind of concurrency issue, resulting in vertical processing scalability and allowing to consume larger volumes of data for financial analysis {{{berthold2012functional}}};
+* **Parallelization** - immutable data structures that are used in FP encourage to process data in parallel, as there is a lower risk of any kind of concurrency issue, resulting in vertical processing scalability and allowing to consume larger volumes of data for financial analysis {{{berthold2012functional}}};
-* **Hiring better engineers** - it is noticed that job openings related to functional languages like OCaml {{{minsky2008caml}}} attract more talented engineers (financial institutions can afford higher salaries implied), even though there is a minority of developers that are familiar with functional programming languages (such phenomenon is known as "the python paradox" {{{pythonparadox}}});
+* **Hiring better engineers** - it is noticed that job openings related to functional languages like OCaml {{{minsky2008caml}}} attract more talented engineers (financial institutions can afford higher salaries implied), even though there is a minority of developers that are familiar with FP languages (such phenomenon is known as "the python paradox" {{{pythonparadox}}});

 ### Data science

-Another area where functional programming seems to start taking lead is data science.
+Another area where FP seems to start taking lead is data science.
 Data science is a very broad field which concerns multiple computer science topics, such as artificial intelligence, machine learning or data mining.
-Because these topics use extensively various numerical methods, functional programming feels like a natural candidate when it comes to choosing a proper paradigm for solving particular problem.
+Because these topics use extensively various numerical methods, FP feels like a natural candidate when it comes to choosing a proper paradigm for solving particular problem.

 In his work {{{hughes1989functional}}}, Hughes describes how functional properties make it convenient to implement an artificial intelligence heuristic.
 The example heuristic in the work is an alpha-beta method of determining best move for computer opponent in a logic game that can be represented by a game state tree.